No rentals currently available

 - Under ordinary circumstances, we do not allow the antennas to be mounted on the roofs of the buildings.
 This is because our experience has been that the potential for damage to the roof and consequent leaks from melting snow and ice or heavy rain is too great.

 - The City of Philadelphia is now considering an ordinance that would prohibit mounting antennas on the "street facades" of buildings as well unless it can be demonstrated that no other location is feasible.
-ANticipating the passage of this ordinance, we will no longer allow mounting on these locations, either.
+Anticipating the passage of this ordinance, we will no longer allow mounting on these locations, either.

 Please keep these factors in mind when you make your arrangements with the satellite TV provider.